Master of Science in Imaging Sciences

 Science and Math Prerequisites

 In addition to a baccalaureate degree from an accredited college or university in the United States or proof of an equivalent degree from a foreign institution, 26 semester credit hours (SCH) of specific prerequisite work is also required.
-The prerequisites are listed in Table 16.
 The aggregate grade point average for the prerequisite courses must be at least a 3.0.

 Natural Sciences (20 SCH):